mikker/dotjs-redux.safariextension/README.markdown

 This makes it super  easy to spruce up your favorite pages using JavaScript.

-Bonus:  files in `~/.js`  have jQuery  1.4.4 loaded, regardless  of  whether  the  site  you're  hacking uses jQuery.
+<del>Bonus:  files in `~/.js`  have jQuery  1.4.4 loaded,
+  regardless  of  whether  the  site  you're  hacking uses jQuery.</del>

 GreaseMonkey user scripts are great, but you need to publish them  somewhere and re-publish  after making